Eight of Swords

 Card Design Process

-The Eight of Swords brings together many concepts of Tarot imagery; making them appear like dreams.
-This is exactly what they are because dream symbology and Tarot symbology have the same root; very ancient archetypes that seep into our unconscious through constant use.
+The Eight of Swords brings together many concepts of Tarot imagery, making them appear like dreams.
+This is deliberate, because dream symbology and Tarot symbology share the same root: ancient archetypes that seep into our Unconscious through constant use.

-The most dream-like cards are also the most iconic, and time was spent making such cards remain iconic.
-One of the main design aims of cards like the Eight of swords, the Page of Cups and the Hanged Man was to ensure they keep their dream-like look and feel.
+The most dream-like cards are the most iconic, demanding time and focus to maintain that status.
+One of the primary design aims for cards like the Eight of Swords, the Page of Cups, and The Hanged Man was to ensure they retained their surreal look and feel.

 Final Words

-The Eight of Swords represents being in a position of feeling trapped with no way out.
-You may feel overwhelmed and helpless, with no way past the many obstacles in your way.
+The Eight of Swords represents feeling trapped with no way out.
+You feel overwhelmed and helpless, convinced there is no path past the obstacles blocking your way.

-The real situation is that you are facing mental barriers, many of which are of your own making.
-Breaking free of your negative mindset is often all you need to break free in the real world.
+The truth is that you are facing mental barriers, all of your own making.
+Breaking free of your negative mindset is all you need to break free in the real world.